 - Makes two sizes (1.35 oz and 5 oz)

 - Uses Nespresso capsules

 An inexpensive option, this small, space-saving model is a nice entry-level machine that’s easy to use and versatile.
-This is a basic model for beginners, lacking a timer and more robust steaming features.
+This model makes fast and consistent espresso, is easy to clean, and froths milk to perfection.

 - Steam arm for making lattes and cappuccinos